nascarjake/luminary/README.md

 ### Requirements:

-- Installing Node.js is not required to run Luminary.
-However, if you import a profile which uses functions written in node.js, you will need to install Node.js to run the functions.
+- Installing **Node.js** is not required to run Luminary Releases.
+However, Node.js is required to build Luminary.
+Also, while running a Luminary release, if you import a profile which uses functions written in node.js, you will need to install Node.js to run the functions.

-- Installing Python is not required to run Luminary.
+- Installing **Python** is not required to run Luminary Releases or build Luminary.
 However, if you import a profile which uses functions written in python, you will need to install Python to run the functions.

 To get started with Luminary, follow these steps: